Police used pepper spray to break up a North Carolina march to a polling place - KESQ

 “At no time during this event did any member of the Graham Police Department directly spray any participant in the march with chemical irritants,” police said.

-Richards said she was still working to catch her breath Saturday after experiencing what she deemed to be tear gas, as the marchers were preparing to go to the polling station.
+Richards said she was still working to catch her breath Saturday after the incident.

 “There were people who didn’t get to the poll because they were tear-gassed,” she said.